foulhowell/rock-paper-scissors/README.md

 # rock-paper-scissors
 A simple rock paper scissors game in JS.
+Created for The Odin Project.